vormplus/AxolotiEnclosure/README.md

 Plans for a lasercut enclosure for the Axoloti board.

 The plans were are available as an Adobe Illustrator 8 (.ai) and   EPS, as these are the file formats we use for laser cutting at the local fablab.
+Red lines are used for cutting, black is used for engraving.

 The front plate should be made of material with a thickness of 2mm, the rest of the case should be made of material with a thickness of 3mm.